 Tip #6: Use Pictures Wisely In Your Welcome Browser Pushes

 With Subscribers you can choose to include small icons or larger pictures as part of creating a rich push.
 You should choose images wisely and don't assume that a bigger or more bold picture isn't always the best.
 Instead, you want to include a picture that gives the viewer a good idea of what they will see when they get to your site by clicking on the browser push.
 If you are featuring a product, for example, keep it simple and highlight the product.
 If you are including a blog post, include the headline image of the blog post.
 In our experience, it's good too to brand your browser pushes.
-Therefore, we recommend including a clean and easy to read logo design or brand element.
+Therefore, we recommend including a clean and easy to read logo design or brand element like logo mockups.

 Tip #7: Don't Swamp Your Audience With Too Many Welcome Browser Pushes